 EDUCATION and/or EXPERIENCE

-Completion of a High School Diploma or General Equivalency Diploma equivalent, one (1) year of animal science or related course work; two (2) years of experience providing customer service in an animal shelter, animal hospital or similar environment; and three years of paid or volunteer experience as an adoption or intake counselor for a shelter or rescue organization;; or an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.
+Completion of a High School Diploma or General Equivalency Diploma equivalent, one (1) year of animal science or related course work; two (2) years of experience providing customer service in an animal shelter, animal hospital, paid or volunteer experience as an adoption or intake counselor for a shelter or rescue organization, or similar environment; or an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.
 Credit to meet these qualifications will be granted to former interns of DuPage County Animal Care and Control.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.